mangalam-research/wed/tech_notes.rst

 One area of incompatibility is the implementation of contenteditable across browsers.
 Even a single browser can behave inconsistently depending on how the DOM tree is structured.
-(In Firefox 20, the presence or absence of white-space text nodes sometimes changes the way BACKSPACE is handled when the caret is at the start of a contenteditable element.)
+(In Firefox 20, the presence or absence of whitespace text nodes sometimes changes the way BACKSPACE is handled when the caret is at the start of a contenteditable element.)